Kintyre/ksconf/docs/source/dyn/cli.rst

                           [--release-file RELEASE_FILE]
                           SOURCE

-    Create a Splunk app or add on tarball (.spl) file from an app directory.
+    Create a Splunk app or add on tarball ('.spl') file from an app directory.
     'ksconf package' can do useful things like, exclude unwanted files, combine layers, set the application version and build number, drop or promote the 'local' directory into 'default'.
+Note that some arguments, like the 'FILE' support special values that can be automatically evaluated at runtime.
+For example the placeholders '{{version}}' or '{{git_tag}}' can be expanded into the output tarball filename.

     positional arguments:
       SOURCE                Source directory for the Splunk app.